GH6324/TrustTunnel/README.md

 - **Flexible Traffic Tunneling**: TrustTunnel can tunnel TCP, UDP, and ICMP traffic to and from the client.

-- **Platform Compatibility**: Server is compatible with Linux and macOS systems.
-Client exists for Android, Apple, Windows and Linux platforms.
+- **Platform Compatibility**: The server is compatible with Linux and macOS.
+The client is available for Android, Apple, Windows, and Linux.

 ---